pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 .. _unboxing:

-1.1 Unboxing and the expansion board
+1.1 Unboxing and the Expansion Board
 ================================

-The only way to learn how to use something new is by doing.
-First, we need to put together the basic pieces:
+The best way to learn something new is by doing it!
+Lets get started setting your Pycom board.
+First, we'll need to put together the basic pieces:

 1. Look for the reset button on your module (located at a corner of the board).